Capitalization of Internet

-Capitalization of Internet (versus internet) refers to the orthographic conventions for when the word should be capitalized.
-When referring to the global system of interconnected computer networks, the conventions have varied over time, and vary by publishers, authors, and regional preferences.
+Orthographic conventions have varied over time, and vary by publishers, authors, and regional preferences, on whether and when the word Internet (or internet) should be capitalized.
+When the Internet first came into common use, most publications treated its name as a capitalized proper noun, but this has become less common.
+This reflects the tendency in English to capitalize new terms and move them to lowercase as they become familiar.

+Internet is sometimes still capitalized to distinguish the global IP-based Internet from internets that are smaller or not IP-based, though many publications, including the AP Stylebook since 2016, recommend the lowercase form in every case.
+In 2016, the Oxford English Dictionary found that, based on a study of around 2.5 billion printed and online sources, the term was capitalized in 54% of cases, with Internet being preferred in the United States and internet being preferred in the United Kingdom.

 The Internet versus generic internets

 The Internet standards community historically differentiated between an internet, as a short-form of an internetwork, and the Internet: treating the latter as a proper noun with a capital letter, and the former as a common noun with a lower-case first letter.
-An internet is any set of interconnected Internet Protocol (IP) networks.
+An internet is any set of interconnected networks, whether they use Internet Protocol or otherwise.
 The distinction is evident in Request for Comments documents from the early 1980s, when the transition from the ARPANET, funded by the U.S. Department of Defense, to the Internet, with broad commercial support, was in progress, although it was not applied with complete uniformity.

 Another example from that period is IBM's TCP/IP Tutorial and Technical Overview from 1989 (updated in 1998), which stated that:

 In the Request for Comments documents that define the evolving Internet Protocol standards, the term was introduced as a noun adjunct, apparently a shortening of "internetworking" and is mostly used in this way.

-As the impetus behind IP grew, it became more common to regard the results of internetworking as entities of their own, and internet became a noun, used both in a generic sense (any collection of computer networks connected through internetworking) and in a specific sense (the collection of computer networks that internetworked with ARPANET, and later NSFNET, using the IP standards, and that grew into the connectivity service we know today).

-In its generic sense, "internet" is a common noun, a synonym for internetwork; therefore, it has a plural form (first appearing in the RFC series RFC 870, RFC 871 and RFC 872) and is not capitalized.
+In its generic sense, internet is a common noun, a synonym for internetwork; therefore, it has a plural form (first appearing in the RFC series RFC 870, RFC 871 and RFC 872) and is not capitalized.

-In a 1991 court case, Judge Jon O. Newman used it as a mass noun: "Morris released the worm into INTERNET, which is a group of national networks that connect university, governmental, and military computers around the country."
+Within Internet studies

+In their 2009 book Internet Inquiry, academics Annette Markham and Nancy Baym reported that the tendency within the field of Internet studies was to use an uncapitalized internet.
+Markham and Baym state that to capitalize internet arguably provides power and agency to the medium better provided to developers and users.